BlessCoffee/Website_Project_GameMeetups/README.md

       Developer      : Ajay Samuel Sevaram
-      Languages used : PHP, JavaScript, HTML5 and CSS
+      Languages used : PHP, HTML5 and CSS